visit-dav/visit/src/doc/gui_manual/MakingItPretty/Color_tables.rst

 of the form ``if(lt(var,0),0,var)`` where ``var`` is the variable and then use this new *expression variable* in place of ``var`` for the desired behavior.

-To reveal the resulting VisIt_ color table file,

 .. container:: collapsible